Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • Editing minimum or maximum autoscaling sizes also requires a restart; existing connections are temporarily disconnected.

-• If you disable autosuspend entirely, you will need to restart your compute manually to get the latest compute-related release updates from Neon.
+• If you disable scale to zero, you will need to restart your compute manually to get the latest compute-related release updates from Neon.
 See Restart a compute.

 To avoid prolonged interruptions resulting from compute restarts, we recommend configuring your clients and applications to reconnect automatically in case of a dropped connection.